webgpu/webgpufundamentals/webgpu/lessons/webgpu-inter-stage-variables.md

 +        return vsOutput;
 ```

-In the fragment shader we declare it to take one of these structs as an argument to
+In the fragment shader, we declare it to take one of these structs as an argument to
 the function

 ```wgsl